by Johanna Bloomquist December 28, 2021

 There has also been preliminary research to suggest that THCV could aid in supporting well-being as it relates to several different conditions.
 THCV might help to stabilize blood sugar in patients with diabetes.
-It has been shown to help with panic attacks, specifically in people diagnosed with PTSD.
+It has been shown to potentially help with panic attacks, specifically in people diagnosed with PTSD.
 THCV might also help support people with Alzheimer’s disease.
-THCV can help to support and even stimulate bone growth, and early research suggests that it is neuroprotective and shows promise for supporting people with Parkinson’s disease.
+THCV may help to support and even stimulate bone growth, and early research suggests that it is neuroprotective and shows promise for supporting people with Parkinson’s disease.
 Finally, research also suggests that THCV has significant anti-inflammatory properties.
 Talk about a powerhouse of a cannabinoid!

 That being said, the research into THCV is still very new, so stay tuned for more findings.
 Also, we’re not medical professionals, so talk to your doctor if you have any questions.
 Bay Smokes products have not been approved to diagnose, treat, or cure any conditions.

 What Does THCV Feel Like?